mdnghtsun/RootAndReason/content/posts/hugo-modifying-theme-layouts.md

 For my purposes, I wanted to extended the behavior of the PaperMod theme I'm using to include a mention about amazon afiliate links in the page footers -- without overriding the default footer containing information on how the site was built (hugo + paper mod, etc).

-There was a bit of work to do and a learning curve.
-I am writing this post here as my own set of personal note and to help explain how all this works other others.
+There was a learning curve and a bit of work to do.
+I am writing this post here as a note to myself and to help explain this to others.

 Goal: Show an Amazon affiliate disclaimer only for posts that need it — while preserving the regular site-wide footer.